MyMemoryChat/LLM_agent/prompt_template/ENTITIES_RELATIONS_GENERATION/ENTITIES_RELATIONS_GENERATION.md

 -Goal-
        Given a text input and possibly an image, extract entities and their relationships, update the knowledge graph using the right tool with the new knowledge.
+If you receive an image in a prompt, you must add it to the database.

 -Instructions-
     You run in a loop of Thought, Action, PAUSE, Observation.